 The following Employment Tax guidance note Produced by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

 This guidance note covers both UK holiday homes and those abroad.
-You should also be familiar with the concepts of the charge to tax arising on the provision of accommodation generally and the calculation methodology for determining the taxable value which are outlined in the Living accommodation guidance note.
+The benefit of accommodation generally and the calculation of the taxable value are outlined in the Living accommodation guidance note.

 For the provision of holidays please refer to the Holidays ― provided or paid for guidance note.